mixpanel/docs/pages/docs/data-pipelines/schematized-export-pipeline.md

 #### Common Properties

-Regardsless of whether you're using a single table or multiple tables, the following properties will be always present in the schema:
+Regardless of whether you're using a single table or multiple tables, the following properties will be always present in the schema:
 | name        | type   | description                                         |
 | :---------- | :----- | :-------------------------------------------------- |
 | time        | int    | The timestamp representing when the event occurred. |